Syla Swords: Personal life

 Syla is the daughter of Shawn Swords and Shelley Dewar.
 Her father is a former professional basketball player and was the head coach at Laurentian University from 2007 to 2022.
 He currently serves as associate head coach for the Long Island Nets of the NBA G League.
 Her mother played college basketball for the Laurentian Voyageurs women's basketball team, and was the Ontario conference rookie of the year in 1995.
-Her sister, Savannah, also plays basketball.
+Her younger sister, Savvy, also plays basketball, and is committed to play college basketball at Kentucky.

 In April 2025, Swords was invited to Kelsey Plum's Dawg Class, an Under Armour-sponsored camp to help top college athletes transition from collegiate to professional basketball.

+Business interests

+On July 21, 2025, Swords was signed by Unrivaled, a 3x3 basketball league, to NIL deals as part of "The Future is Unrivaled Class of 2025".